Breastfeeding in Public: Making the Choice for You and Your Baby

-1. Practice in front of partner/support person, or even a mirror.
+Practice breastfeeding in public in front of partner/support person, or even a mirror

-Remember, it isn’t easy at first.
+Remember, breastfeeding in public isn’t easy at first.
 Most clients I work with in their homes are spending a lot of their time topless out of sheer convenience, so when starting to latch with layers of clothing on, it will feel harder.

-The first few times you attempt it, you will find yourself fumbling around with your clothing and awkwardly turning to the wall.
+The first few times you attempt breastfeeding in public, you will find yourself fumbling around with your clothing and awkwardly turning to the wall.
 That’s fine!
 Just keep practicing.

 If you are practicing in front of partner, have them point out tips on what positioning or clothing adjustments to make in order to create a smoother process of latching on.

-Bottom line, it’s very safe, non-judgmental place to learn and practice this skill.
+Bottom line, it’s very safe, non-judgmental place to learn and practice the skill of breastfeeding in public.
 For those local to me, you can find breastfeeding support groups at Zipmilk.org, or you can find a local La Leche League meeting to attend.

 Layers can be your best friend – most parents I work with will layer a tank top under their shirt, to allow them to pull the top shirt up over their chest without exposing their lower torso.

-Clothing that are made for nursing can make things easier, but are not necessary – things like nursing shirts or bras.
-Many parents like them, but you can do just as well with a well fitting sports bra, too.
+Clothes that are made for nursing can make things easier, but are not necessary – things like nursing shirts or bras.
+Many parents like them for breastfeeding in public, but you can do just as well with a well fitting sports bra, too.